Syed-nazif-hassan/restaurant-homepage/README.md

 - Start the development server (npm run dev)
 - Open (http://localhost:3000) with your browser to view the application.

-### Here are some pictures of the restaurant homepage-
+### Here are some pictures of the restaurant website homepage-

 ![PicL1](./homepage_pictures/picL1.png)